The Ultimate In Birding Tours

 BAHRAIN EXTENSION

-Bahrain Extension: Day 1 Our Bahrain birding tour extension begins with an afternoon flight from Muscat to the island of Bahrain, where we will stay for two nights in the capital, Manama.
+Bahrain: Day 1 The extension begins with an afternoon flight from Muscat to the island of Bahrain, where we will stay for two nights in the capital, Manama.

 Best of all, Grey Hypocolius can occur in good numbers in Bahrain at this time of year, some of those arriving from breeding grounds in Iraq and Iran are destined to stay all winter, but others are moving through en route to winter quarters in Saudi Arabia and elsewhere in the Arabian Peninsula.
 Bahrain is one of the very few accessible wintering areas where this species can be encountered with any certainty.

-Bahrain Extension: Day 3 Our Bahrain birding tour extension ends at Bahrain airport this morning.
+Bahrain: Day 3 Our Bahrain extension ends at Bahrain airport this morning.

 OMAN (WITH BAHRAIN) TOUR REPORT 2023